RauZek/CC-Threads-Dispatcher/README.md

 # 1. Project Overview
 This project implements a modular, object-oriented, threaded message dispatching system in C++.
 It consists of:

-- A static library (base_thread) providing an abstract base class for threading, using RAII for lifecycle management.
+- A static library (base_thread) providing an abstract base class for threading, using RAII for the program's resources lifecycle management.

 - Two shared libraries (simple_process, advanced_process) that implement the base class to provide concrete message handling.